Visitor, Rector & Governors

 Chair

 Mark brings a great deal of governance experience and a long commitment to social justice and inclusion.
-He is currently a Programme Director of the Sainsbury Family Charitable Trusts.
+He has recently retired from his role as Programme Director of the Sainsbury Family Charitable Trusts.
 Mark is also a musician and, as a priest, a writer in the field of ecumenism.

 Mark knows St Chad’s well.
 He was a student here in the late seventies and has been actively engaged as an alumnus in recent years.